diku-dk/futhark-website/blog/2018-09-16-the-futhark-debugger.rst

 The following is an example of how to use the new interpreter, ``futharki``, to inspect Futhark code.
-Since ``futharki`` is very slow when compared to compiled code, this does mean that we can only debug on cut-down smaller testing sets, not on realistic workloads.
-However, we believe that the nature of data-parallel programs mean that erroneous behaviour does not depend on the size of the input—we have "bug scalability", in a sense.
+Since ``futharki`` is very slow when compared to compiled code, we can only debug on cut-down smaller testing sets, not on realistic workloads.
+However, we conjecture that in data-parallel programs, erroneous behaviour does not depend on the size of the input—we have "bug scalability", in a sense.
 I think that data-parallelism is unusual among parallel programming paradigms by having this property.

 ``futharki`` exposes debugging facilities through two special
 functions: ``trace`` and ``break``.
 The ``trace`` function has the